run-llama/llama_index/CONTRIBUTING.md

 ![LlamaIndex modules](docs/_static/contribution/contrib.png)

 We welcome contributions in _all_ modules shown above.
-So far, we have focused on implementing a core set of functionalities for each.
+So far, we have implemented a core set of functionalities for each.
-As a contributor, you can help unlock the full potential.
+As a contributor, you can help each module unlock its full potential.

-We are making rapid improvement to the project, and as a result, some interfaces are still volatile.
-> Specifically, we are actively working on making the components with dotted outline more modular (core indexes, document stores, index queries, query runner).
+**NOTE**: We are making rapid improvements to the project, and as a result, some interfaces are still volatile.
+Specifically, we are actively working on making the components with dotted outline more modular (core indexes, document stores, index queries, query runner).
 So expect volatility.

 #### Module Details
 Below, we will describe what each module does, give a high-level idea of the interface, show existing implementations, and give some ideas for contribution.

 ---
 #### Data Loaders
-A data loader ingests data of any format from anywhere into `Documents`, which can then be parsed and indexed.
+A data loader ingests data of any format from anywhere into `Document` objects, which can then be parsed and indexed.

-**Interface**: `load_data` takes arbitrary arguments as input (e.g. path to data), and outputs a sequence of `Documents`.
+**Interface**: `load_data` takes arbitrary arguments as input (e.g. path to data), and outputs a sequence of `Document` objects.

 **Examples**: